oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 #### Creating an SD-JWT {#creating_sd_jwt}

 An SD-JWT is a JWT that MUST be signed using the Issuer's private key.
-It MUST use a JWS asymmetric digital signature algorithm and MUST NOT use `none` or an identifier for a symmetric algorithm (MAC).
+It MUST use a JWS asymmetric digital signature algorithm.
+It MUST NOT use `none` or an identifier for a symmetric algorithm (MAC).

 An SD-JWT MAY contain both selectively disclosable claims and non-selectively disclosable claims, i.e., claims that are always contained in the SD-JWT in plaintext and are always visible to a Verifier.